 Flashback to late July 2021 when we hiked Shelf Lake near Guanella Pass in the beautiful Rocky Mountains of Colorado.
 We were spending some time at the lake, and Derek was fishing for Cutthroat Trout.
 The sky was blue and the clouds were white and puffy.
 Within a matter of minutes, the wind shifted, dark clouds began moving in, and we booked it downhill to cover.
 We barely made it 100 yards before we were full-on hiking in the rain, and the lightning and thunder began soon after.
 Long story short, we made it back to the car safely but were completely soaked head to toe.
 My rain jacket was no match for this torrential downpour.

-While this storm wasn’t in the forecast, afternoon thunderstorms are often quick, strong, and unpredictable, especially in the mountains.
+While this storm wasn’t in the forecast, afternoon thunderstorms are often quick, strong, and unpredictable, especially in the Colorado mountains.
 We were caught off-guard, and we said never again!
 One of the best pieces of rain gear we could have been carrying in this scenario was a waterproof rain poncho.
-It would have kept us more dry and warm, even in the more extreme conditions.
+It would have kept us more dry and warm than our rain jackets, even in the more extreme conditions.
 Because they’re incredibly lightweight, it’s not a big deal to throw a packable poncho in your day pack along with the other day hiking essentials.

 Best Hiking Ponchos